ChristosGoulas/Latex-Editor/README.md

 version of the document in a main memory list of subsequent document versions.
 - Stable: for each document change the mechanism keeps the previous version of the document on disk storage.
+- [x] As a user, I should be able to change the storage strategy of the version tracking mechanism at any time.
+- If I change from Volatile to Stable the application should store the document evolution history on disk storage.
+- If I change from Stable to Volatile the application should load the document evolution history from disk storage to main memory.